Cloud Microphysics and Aerosol Indirect Effects

 Ice Microphysics and Ice Supersaturation

 Much of my work on cloud microphysics has focused on the ice phase and ice supersaturation in the atmosphere.
 Ice and mixed phase clouds are important for the planetary radiation balance, and critical for understanding the evolution of Arctic climate.
-Recent work of myself and collaborators is focusing on ice and on the Arctic.
+Recent work of myself and collaborators is focusing on ice and supercooled liquid clodus over the Southern Ocean.
 More details on my publications page and Vita.

 Climate Modeling and Climate Feedbacks

 As part of my work in the Atmospheric Modeling and Predictability Section at NCAR, I am actively engaged in trying to improve model formulations of physical processes, especially cloud processes.
-Most of my work has focused on understanding cloud microphysics, including the representation of ice clouds.
+Most of my work has focused on understanding cloud microphysics, including the representation of clouds across scales and how they impact climate.

 Climate, Water Vapor and the Tropical Tropopause Layer

-Currently most of my research concerns the exchange of air and water vapor across the tropopause.
+Much of my early research concerns the exchange of air and water vapor across the tropopause.
 Several recently submitted papers concerning the tropical tropopause region are available on my publications page.
-I am also a co-investigator in the NASA Airborne Tropical Tropopause Experiment (ATTREX) campaign.
+I was a co-investigator in the NASA Airborne Tropical Tropopause Experiment (ATTREX) campaign.